-- 7.1 At the end of the hearing, the panel will retire or ask everyone to leave the room while the panel considers its decision.
-Members may call its solicitor or legal adviser, and the democratic services officer, if it needs legal or procedural advice. - 7.2 If the panel wishes to clarify any point which arose during the hearing, it will recall all parties even if only one is asked for further explanation. - 7.3 When the panel has made its decision, members will return to the room or invite the parties back into the room and the chairman will report the decision of the panel to those present. - 7.4 The chairman will also inform them that a written decision notice explaining the reasons behind their decision will be sent to all parties within 5 working days of the hearing.
+- 7.1 At the end of the hearing, the panel will retire or ask everyone apart from its legal adviser and democratic services officer to leave the room while the panel considers its decision.
+The panel may call upon its solicitor or legal adviser, and the democratic services officer, if it needs legal or procedural advice. - 7.2 If the panel wishes to clarify any point which arose during the hearing, it will recall all parties even if only one is asked for further explanation. - 7.3 When the panel has made its decision, members will return to the room or invite the parties back into the room and the chairman will report the decision of the panel to those present. - 7.4 The chairman will also inform them that a written decision notice explaining the reasons behind their decision will be sent to all parties.
 The decision notices shall be in a form or substantially in the form as set out at the end of this document.